johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

   lot less standardised in the 1980s and early 90s.
 You won't get very far in most games without reading the manuals, the reference cards, and other supplementary materials first.
-Look for these in the **Manual** and **Extras** sub-folders within the individual game folders.
+Look for these in the **Manual** and **Extras** sub-folders within the game folders.

-    The **Manual** folder contains *not* just the manual, but any other items included with the original game that are necessary for playing and completing the game (e.g., code wheels, code sheets, or other documents and images you might need to refer to during the course of your playthrough as a form of copy protection).
+    The **Manual** folder contains *not* just the manual, but any other items included with the original game that are necessary for playing and completing the it (e.g., code wheels, code sheets, or other documents and images you might need to refer to as a form of copy protection).

-    The **Extras** folder contains optional content not strictly necessary to complete the game, and the official hint books for many titles.
+    The **Extras** folder contains optional content not strictly necessary to complete the game (e.g., covers, posters, official hint books, etc.).

-Joystick-based games

-: Most games in the collection are controlled with the mouse and the keyboard, but a few need a joystick.
-These games are configured for an emulated
-  joystick: use the regular cursor keys (not the numeric keypad) for movement, and the ++ralt++, ++rshift++, or ++rctrl++ key for the fire button.
-TODO If you want to use a real joystick or gamepad, press the fire button on the controller after starting the game and WinUAE will auto-detect it.

 Floppy games
 : [Hard drive installed games](hard-drive-games.md) are the easiest to deal